DenisSalem/VenC/doc/EN.md

 `$ venc --edit-and-export <file>`

-THis command opens a folder passed as a parameter with your favorite text editor, defined in [blog_configuration.yaml](https://github.com/DenisSalem/VenC/blob/master/doc/EN.md#main-config-file) then, once the edition completed, recompiles the whole blog.
+THis command opens a folder passed as a parameter with your favorite text editor, defined in [blog_configuration.yaml](#main-config-file) then, once the edition completed, recompiles the whole blog.

+## Display reminder

+	$ venc -h

+ou

+	$ venc --help

+So you forget how to do something?
+This command display in the terminal the usual features you are looking for!

 # Tips